CTCycle/NISTADS-Adsorption-Modeling/README.md

     `pip install -e . --use-pep517`

-### 3.1 Additional Package for XLA Acceleration
+### 4.1 Additional Package for XLA Acceleration
 This project leverages Just-In-Time model compilation through `torch.compile`, enhancing model performance by tracing the computation graph and applying advanced optimizations like kernel fusion and graph lowering.
 This approach significantly reduces computation time during both training and inference.
 The default backend, TorchInductor, is designed to maximize performance on both CPUs and GPUs.
 Additionally, the installation includes Triton, which generates highly optimized GPU kernels for even faster computation on NVIDIA hardware.
 For Windows users, a precompiled Triton wheel is bundled with the installation, ensuring seamless integration and performance improvements.

-## 4. How to use
+## 5. How to use
 On Windows, run *start_on_windows.bat* to launch the main navigation menu and browse through the various options.
 Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
 If you encounter unusual behavior, consider adding an exception for your Anaconda or Miniconda environments in your antivirus settings.

-### 4.1 Navigation menu
+### 5.1 Navigation menu

 **1) Data analysis:** analyze and validate the adsorption dataset using different metrics.

-**2) Collect adsorption data:** extract data from the NIST DB and organise them into a readable .csv format.
-Data is collected through NIST/ARPA-E Database API in a concurrent fashion, allowing for fast data retrieval by selecting a maximum number of parallel HTTP requests.
-Once the data has been collected, Pug REST API is used to fetch adsorbates molecular properties that will be added to the main dataset.
+**2) Collect adsorption data:** extract data from the NIST database and organize it into a structured format.
+Data retrieval is performed concurrently via the NIST/ARPA-E Database API, enabling fast access by maximizing parallel HTTP requests.
+Once the core dataset is collected, additional molecular properties of adsorbates are fetched using the Pug REST API and integrated into the main database.

 **3) Data preprocessing:** prepare the adsorption dataset for machine learning by normalizing its numerical variables and encoding SMILE sequences with a regex-based tokenizer.
 Note that only one instance of the processed dataset may exist at any given moment, so any loaded checkpoints will reference the current version regardless of the original configurations.

 **4) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:

-- **train from scratch:** start training an instance of the NISTADS model from scratch using the available data and parameters.
+**train from scratch:** start training an instance of the NISTADS model from scratch using the available data and parameters.

-- **train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.
+**train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.

-- **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.
+**model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.

 **5) Predict adsorption of compounds:** use the pretrained NISTADS model and predict adsorption of compounds based on pressure.